Christian-Sav/DevOps-Core-Fundamental-Projec/README.md

 ## Testing:
 Testing the app was an essential part of the development process.

 As this is not a production app, tests such as security tests and performance tests were not part of the scope of this project; only testing for functionality was performed.
-These tests are automated using Jenkins via webhooks whenever I commit to the Dev branch.Below is a  successful build, in which all tests passed:
+These tests are automated using Jenkins via webhooks whenever I commit to the Main or Dev branch.
+Below is a successful build, in which all tests passed:

 ![Build](https://github.com/Christian-Sav/QA_Project/blob/feature/Figures/Build%20tests%20pass.png)